MicrosoftDocs/azure-reference-other/azure-monitor-ref/tables/securityevent.md

 # SecurityEvent

- Security events collected from windows machines by Azure Security Center or Azure Sentinel.
+ Security events collected from windows machines by Microsoft Defender for Cloud or Microsoft Sentinel.

 ## Categories